 Get ample essential supplies like snacks and toiletries in Kathmandu and avoid purchasing them at higher prices along the trail.

 Eat local meals at teahouses.
-Local dishes are often more affordable than imported or specialty foods.
+Regional dishes are often more affordable than imported or specialty foods.

 Negotiate prices respectfully during shopping.